PatrickMatthiesen/DSYS-gRPC-template/README.md

     }
     ```

 2. Add RPC endpoints/methods to the service.
-The endpoint will start with "rpc", followed by the name of the endpoint, a message type to send and a message type to receive.
+The endpoint will start with `rpc`, followed by the name of the endpoint, a message type to send, and a message type to receive.
 We have not made the message types yet, but we will do that next.

    Here we make an endpoint called `SayHi`, which sends a message type called `Greeting` and expects to receive a response of a type called `Farewell`.